-Montana Firearm and Hunting Accident Lawyer
+Montana Firearm And Hunting Accident Lawyer

-Richard Ramler represented the family of 9-year-old Gus Barber who was killed when a Remington Model 700 series bolt-action rifle discharged when the safety was released to unload the rifle.
-Richard Barber was featured in the CNBC documentary "Remington Under Fire".
-See a Bozeman Daily Chronicle article about the incident.
-More than 150 lawsuits have been filed by injured people against Remington involving the defective trigger system.
+Richard Ramler represented the family of 9-year-old Gus Barber, who was killed when a Remington Model 700 series bolt-action rifle discharged when the safety was released to unload the rifle.
+Mr. Barber was featured in the CNBC documentary "Remington Under Fire."
+(See a Bozeman Daily Chronicle article about the incident.)
+More than 150 lawsuits involving the defective trigger system have been filed by injured people.

-What Is the Actual Defect?
+What Is The Actual Defect?

 The defect in these types of guns deals directly with the trigger and safety system, known as the "Walker" fire control, a reference to the principal design engineer.
 This fire control is unique because it incorporates a "trigger connector" as an extra part.
-This part is not attached to the trigger body and is "free-floating," or "resiliently" mounted.
+This part is not attached to the trigger body and is "free-floating" or "resiliently" mounted.

 Due to the way the trigger connecter is mounted, the rifle can fire without the trigger being pulled.
 The rifle may misfire or inadvertently fire when the connector fails to fully reposition itself under the sear.
 Unfortunately for consumers, this means that the rifle may misfire or accidentally discharge without a trigger pull.
 The rifles typically discharge when the safety is released, or when the bolt is being opened or closed.

 Millions of these types of rifles have been sold by Remington in various models since 1948.
 Unfortunately, the defects have led to serious injuries and wrongful deaths throughout the country.